Keyboard shortcuts

-This guide shows how to build a Lox compiler using Rust and the Melior crate instead of C++.
-If you know Crafting Interpreters, this should feel familiar — just with MLIR instead of tree-walk interpretation.
+This guide builds a Lox compiler using Rust and the Melior crate.
+If you know Crafting Interpreters, this should feel familiar — with MLIR instead of tree-walk interpretation.

 Dependencies